-Working in public service places great responsibility on us.
-High standards are required and public expectation of people working in local government continues to grow.
-We are expected to maintain excellent levels of conduct at all times.
+Working in public service places particular responsibility on us and we are expected to maintain excellent levels of conduct at all times.

-This Code of Conduct shows how we need to behave to demonstrate honesty and integrity.
-It also outlines the things we need to do to demonstrate transparency and accountability and that our actions are impartial and objective.
+This Code of Conduct explains how we need to behave so that we can at all times demonstrate honesty and integrity.
+It also outlines the things we need to do to demonstrate that our actions are impartial and objective, and we maintain transparency and accountability as local government officers.

-Our Code of Conduct places a responsibility on every member of staff to act in the best possible interests of the public, to never bring themselves or the council into disrepute and provide excellent services to the people of Walsall.
+Our Code of Conduct places a responsibility on every member of staff to act in the best possible interests of the public, to provide excellent services to the people of Walsall and to never bring themselves or the council into disrepute.
 It also makes clear how we should work with each other and our partners on a day to day basis.